sveinbjornt/STPrivilegedTask/README.md

 ###  AuthorizationExecuteWithPrivileges() is deprecated

 [AuthorizationExecuteWithPrivileges()](https://developer.apple.com/library/mac/documentation/Security/Reference/authorization_ref/#//apple_ref/c/func/AuthorizationExecuteWithPrivileges)
-is deprecated as of macOS 10.7 but remains available in 10.15 Catalina.
+is deprecated as of macOS 10.7 but still remains available in macOS 11 "Big Sur".
 If you want to be future-proof, here's how you check if STPrivilegedTask works in the running version of macOS:

 ```objective-c